enoordeh/digit_classifier/README.md

 <h1 align="center">Digit classifier
 </h1>

-This is a simple neural network digit classifier written as part of [Coursera's Machine Learning](https://www.coursera.org/learn/machine-learning) class, written in Matlab.
+This is a simple neural network that can identify hand-written digits.
+It was coded in Matlab as part of [Coursera's Machine Learning](https://www.coursera.org/learn/machine-learning) class.
 The classifier can be run from [`classifier/ex4.m`](classifier/ex4.m).